Support

 • A SME/start-up supported by EIC Transition,

-• A Start-up/SME supported by EIT-KIC innovation and business creation services,
+• A Start-up/SME supported by EIT Community innovation and business creation services from all KICs,

 • A Start-up/SME created as a result of receiving support from KICs,